-- Do not seek Information about competitors other than from public sources - If you have questions or concerns about the propriety of an Information gathering effort or the source of Information gathered, let your manager know or send a message to ethics@trinet.com (or both). - If you receive information that may constitute a trade secret or other confidential Information of another business, let your manager know or send a message to ethics@trinet.com (or both). - Do not use, disclose, or rely upon Improperly obtained information. - Always be fair, factual, and complete in representations regarding TriNet and any competitor no matter the context (e.g., whether in advertising, sales or promotional activity, and whether in writing, speech, or pictures). - Never enter into any agreement or understanding, whether formal or informal, with a competitor to: - " Raise, set, hold, or otherwise "fix" prices. - " Divide territories, markets, or clients. - " Prevent another company from entering the market. - " Refuse to deal with a customer or vendor. - " Restrict sales. - Do not share our business strategies and plans (Including pricing) with competitors. - Do not Interfere with any competitive bidding process.
+- Do not seek Information about competitors other than from public sources - If you have questions or concerns about the propriety of an Information gathering effort or the source of Information gathered, let your manager know or send an email to Business Conduct and Ethics at ethics@trinet.com or contact Business Conduct and Ethics via the Speak Up Hub. - If you receive information that may constitute a trade secret or other confidential Information of another business, let your manager know or send an email to Business Conduct and Ethics at ethics@trinet.com contact Business Conduct and Ethics via the Speak Up Hub. - Understanding the nuances of antitrust and unfair competition laws of the various Jurisdictions where we do business can be difficult, and colleagues with questions or concerns relating to these laws are urged to seek assistance from Business Conduct and Ethics at ethics@trinet.com or via the Speak Up Hub. - Do not use, disclose, or rely upon Improperly obtained information. - Always be fair, factual, and complete in representations regarding TriNet and any competitor no matter the context (e.g., whether in advertising, sales or promotional activity, and whether in writing, speech, or pictures). - Never enter into any agreement or understanding, whether formal or informal, with a competitor to: - " Raise, set, hold, or otherwise "fix" prices. - " Divide territories, markets, or clients. - " Prevent another company from entering the market. - " Refuse to deal with a customer or vendor. - " Restrict sales. - Do not share our business strategies and plans (Including pricing) with competitors. - · Do not Interfere with any competitive bidding process.